 Why trust RealRec with verification?

-Responsibility is concentrated, not scattered
+Responsibility is centralized, not scattered

 Trust initiatives